zzulc/CV/content/authors/admin/_index.md

 ---

 ## About Me

-Dr. WANG Dan received her PhD degree from Department of Electronic Engineering, City University of Hong Kong in 2014.
-Afterwards, she pursued her research in multiple institutes, including City University of Hong Kong (2015 - Postdoc, 2019 - RF), Caritas Institute of Higher Education (2016 - RF), National University of Singapore (2017-2018 - RF) and University of Shanghai for Science and Technology (2020-2022 - AP).
-She is now working as an Assistant Professor in School of Science and Technology, Hong Kong Metropolitan University.
+Dr. Debby Dan Wang received her PhD degree from the Department of Electronic Engineering at City University of Hong Kong in 2014.
+She has held research positions at City University of Hong Kong (Postdoc, 2015-2016; Research Fellow, 2019-2020), Caritas Institute of Higher Education (Research Fellow, 2016-2017), National University of Singapore (Research Fellow, 2017-2018), and University of Shanghai for Science and Technology (Assistant Professor, 2020-2022).
+Currently, she serves as an Assistant Professor in the School of Science and Technology at Hong Kong Metropolitan University.